spring-projects/spring-guice/README.md

 ## Configurable Options

+For a full list of configuration options, see the [configuration metadata file](https://github.com/spring-projects/spring-guice/blob/master/src/main/resources/META-INF/additional-spring-configuration-metadata.json).

-* Binding Deduplication - When using `@EnableGuiceModules`, if a Spring `Bean` and a Guice `Binding` both exist for the same type and `Qualifier`, creation of the `Injector` will fail.
+**Binding Deduplication** - When using `@EnableGuiceModules`, if a Spring `Bean` and a Guice `Binding` both exist for the same type and `Qualifier`, creation of the `Injector` will fail.
 You may instead prefer to keep Spring's instance of the type instead of receiving this error.
 To accomplish this, you may set the property `spring.guice.dedup=true`.

+**Disable Guice just-in-time bindings** - When enabled (default enabled), beans without explicit definitions will be created using Guice just-in-time bindings.
+Otherwise, it will fail with UnsatisfiedDependencyException.
+To disable, set the property `spring.guice.autowireJIT=false`.

 ## Limitations